 Research indicates that teachers and scholars develop successful careers more rapidly when expectations for successful performance are explicit and intellectual strengths and career development are supported.
 One strategy by which new faculty members can learn information essential to successful careers is to establish a mentoring relationship with a more experienced faculty member.
 We have adopted what is referred to a Mutual Mentoring model for our program, acknowledging that each faculty member has expertise and experience that they contribute to a mentor group.

-While many units at GVSU assign individual mentors to new faculty, we have developed two complementary program in which small groups of faculty from a wide range of disciplines come together in a mentoring relationship.
+While many units at GVSU assign individual mentors to new faculty, we have developed two complementary programs in which small groups of faculty from a wide range of disciplines come together in a mentoring relationship.

 One mentoring opportunity we provide is the First Year Faculty Mentoring Community, open to all full-time faculty in their first year at GVSU.
 A second opportunity is the Faculty-to-Faculty Mentoring Program, open to faculty beyond their first year at GVSU.